ucsf-lgr/ckd-workflow/README.md

 If you'd like to run the notebooks, install the included libraries, and update all the file paths in them.

+The workflow requires Seurat_4.3.
+Other library versions are listed in R_session_info.txt

 ## Primary analysis
 * 00_cellranger_count
 Runs Cellranger count on the fastq files.